37 Filipino Foods to Try in 2025

 Filipino tortas are more like a fritter than a traditional breakfast omelette.
 Meat and vegetables are cooked separately, then mixed in with the egg batter and poured into a skillet like a pancake to cook the eggs.
 Tortas are usually served as a breakfast Filipino food, paired with banana ketchup.

-Lechon is one of the Philippines' most well-known foods whose name translates to “roasted piglet.”
-However, this dish isn’t usually made with piglets, rather with one fully-grown pig, lightly seasoned and roasted whole.
+Lechón is one of the Philippines' most well-known foods, whose name translates to “roasted piglet.”
+However, this dish isn’t usually made with piglets but rather with one fully-grown pig, lightly seasoned and roasted whole.

-Part of what makes lechon so world-famous is its striking visual appearance.
+Part of what makes lechón so world-famous is its striking visual appearance.
 The entire pig is spit-roasted after having been cleaned and stuffed, creating a huge and golden-brown meat dish that retains its original piggy shape.
-Lechon is considered a delicacy food, and it is most often served at big celebrations like weddings, holidays and festivals.
+Lechón is considered a delicacy food, and it is most often served at big celebrations and is a popular Filipino Christmas food.

 via Canva